bmilts/Mobile-Store/README.md

 * Custome cell Xibs for collectionView (Currently effected by error, may change) and TableView
 * Segues to move between CollectionView and tableView
 * Intiated firestore with data for categories
-* Fetched and displayed data from firestore
+* Fetched, parse, append, create new category and display data from firestore